 Students in grades Pre-K – 5 participate in music instruction on a bi-weekly basis.
 They are taught the fundamentals of music, as well as liturgical music.
 Students in grades 5 – 8 have the opportunity to participate in chorus or band.
 These students sing at school masses and concerts and perform in the Solo and Ensemble Festival.
 They perform at Acadian Village during the Christmas season and for residents of assistant living and nursing facilities.
 Band students perform for school functions, athletic events, and school concerts.

 Students in all grade levels visit the library bi-weekly, weekly, or on a flexible schedule.
 The library is open in the mornings for Accelerated Reader testing for all grade levels and for junior high students to work on assignments and research.
-The librarians work with students to meet their A. R. goals and provide motivation with the 50 Point Club, the 100 Point Club, the 200 Point Club, and the 400 Point Club.
+The librarians work with students to meet their A. R. goals and provide motivation with the AR Point Clubs and Quarterly Parties.
 The Millionaire Club recognizes students who have read one million words!
 The librarians also sponsor the Library Club, which is open to students in junior high.

 Students in grades Pre-K - 3 visit the computer lab on a weekly basis while students in grades 4 - 8 use the computer lab on a flex schedule.
 One of the two labs is used for technology instruction for lower elementary while the other lab is used for technology instruction, keyboarding instruction, and projects for upper elementary and junior high students.
 The OLF Technology Curriculum is designed to provide age appropriate instruction to all students.